spring1843/go-dsa/graph/README.md

 * The shortest distance (i.e., the smallest number of edges) from the source vertex to each reachable vertex is computed
 * A BFS tree with root V containing all reachable vertices is produced

-For any vertex S that is reachable from V, the simple path in the BFS tree from V to S corresponds to a _shortest_ path (minimum number of edges) from V to S in G.
+For any vertex S that is reachable from V, the simple path in the BFS tree from V to S corresponds to the _shortest_ path (minimum number of edges) from V to S in G.

 #### Depth First Search - DFS